 - the purpose of the collection, i.e. the reason for which the data are collected.
 In general, this information is used to improve internal processes, to better understand consumer behaviour, to establish attendance statistics, etc. and to offer more personalised services and products.

-- the recipients of this information.
+- the owner of this information.

 - its rights with regard to the collection of this information.
 Whether it is of correction, opposition to the collection, access and thus consultation of the data collected, portability or deletion.

 The Commission National Informatique et Libertés, CNIL, warns bad students and imposes heavy administrative fines on companies that have not implemented practices that comply with the data protection law.

 Information and employee rights: the specific case of geolocation at work

 In the corporate sphere, an employer has the right, subject to very specific conditions, to use the geolocation of its employees.
 This is the case, for example, when using a company vehicle for an assignment.

 An employer may only use the geolocation of his employees under the following conditions:

 The Commission National Informatique et Libertés, CNIL, warns the bad students, and punishes with heavy administrative fines the companies which would not have established practices respecting the data protection law.